 The Cumberland sausage is classically made with roughly chopped meat and lots of pepper.
 It is stuffed in natural hog casing, is traditionally coiled (not linked), sold by length and because it's not linked you can cook it as a ring.

-Stuff into hog casings and coil to form your Cumberland sausage ring.
+Stuff into 30mm hog casings and coil to form your Cumberland sausage ring (you don't need to create links).

 The best way to present it and cook it is as a ring so you'll need a couple of pre-soaked bamboo skewers.
 Coil the sausage up and then truss it as you can see in the picture at the top, you'll need a 60cm (24inch) length of sausage to do this.

-Note: I wouldn't normally be recommending that anyone puncture the skin of their sausages prior to cooking (see sausage grilling tips below) because this only lets the fat drip out and the inside of the sausage will dry out quickly.
+Note: I wouldn't normally be recommending that anyone puncture the skin of their sausages prior to cooking (see sausage cooking tips) because this only lets the fat drip out and the inside of the sausage will dry out quickly.

 Trussing the sausage makes it easy to flip and because it is a thick sausage with a large cross section the impact of the puncture is minimal, especially on the internal part of the coil.